 Borders with two neighboring countries such as Tajikistan and Uzbekistan are located in Fergana Valley.
 That makes it ethnically diverse places in Central Asia.
 Naryn and Kara-Dariya rivers merge in the valley forming Syrdarya river.
 Traveling around the valley maybe sometimes challenging due to border disputes.
 Main occupation of people living in the region is agriculture and animal husbandry.
 Border bazaars and natural beauty of the valley attract plenty of tourists.

-Chui Valley is lies between two countries: in the South of Kazakhstan and in the North of Kyrgyzstan.
-The capital of Kyrgyzstan is located in Chui Valley, the region is called Chui oblast, which is the most populated region of the country.
+Chuy Valley is lies between two countries: in the South of Kazakhstan and in the North of Kyrgyzstan.
+The capital of Kyrgyzstan is located in Chuy Valley, the region is called Chuy oblast, which is the most populated region of the country.
 Popular destinations in the valley are Ala-Archa National Park and The Burana Tower.

 Suusamyr Valley is high attitude valley located 130 from Bishkek between Kyrgyz Ala-Too, Kyrgyz Ala-Tau and Jumgal-Too ridge forming a triangle with longest side 100 km.
 Its highest point reaches 4500 meters.
 The road from Bishkek to Suusamyr lies among picturesque Too-Ashu Gorge.
 Thanks to abundant snowfalls, unique alpine conditions, constant low temperature with dry air and no wind, its unique “Tien-Shan” snow is formed here - dry and crumbly, making Suusamyr unique for skiing snowboarding, heli-ski, and backcountry.
 There are two ski resorts Suusamyr and Too-Ashu, which attract winter sports lovers from December to April.
 During spring and summer, visitors come for hiking, camping, and kymyz treatment.